Kira Mardikes by Deja View Photography

 Follow along and see what's new: Instagram @kiraplantart

 Kira Mardikes is an Olympic Peninsula based artist whose work is deeply influenced by her love of farming and gardening.
-She grew up going to a bilingual Japanese-American school in Portland, OR and was shaped by her family.
+She grew up going to a bilingual Japanese-American school in Portland, OR and was shaped by her family’s love of art and nature.
 One grandfather was a Greek American passionate about photography.
 Her other grandfather was an accomplished novelist of Native American fiction who carved bone, wood, and horn in the Coastal Tlingit & Haida style and was part Chickasaw descendant.
 Her grandmothers on both sides were artists.
 One in Greek Orthodox iconography and the other as a potter.
-Japanese, Greek and Native American art have greatly influenced her style and craft since she soaked them in at such a young age.
-Simultaneously her style is unique and always pays respect and credit to the techniques learned from other cultures.
+Craftsmanship, pen and ink illustration, and botanical motifs are ongoing threads through Kira’s art.

-She received her BFA from the School of the Art Institute of Chicago in 2012 where she focused on telling stories through comics and theater.
+She received her BFA from the School of the Art Institute of Chicago in 2012 where she focused on telling stories inspired by the contrast of urban and rural life through comics, animation and theater.
 She then sold art on the street in New Orleans and Mexico and helped with local puppet shows.
 Learning about the Gulf Coast’s dead zone, the petrochemical industry, and the reality of pollution along the Mississippi River and through agricultural land in the US is what inspired Kira to begin organic farming on the Olympic Peninsula in Washington while also working as a local illustrator.
-The urban comic book heroes she wrote about when she was younger have now become coyotes, deer, wildflowers and trees, and recur as beloved motifs in her new artwork alongside educational pieces on native plants, animals, sustainable forestry practices and gardening.
+She has published zines on Organic agriculture, comics inspired by mythology, and continues to create artwork inspired by local plants and animals.

 Recently she has been botanically dying textiles and bandanas with dyes she grows.
 She has led classes in eco-printing, vat dying and natural dye painting as well as tutored teenagers in fine art.
-Find her herbal teas online in select stores as Westwind Botanicals .
 She also illustrates for businesses and individuals such as the ones listed below.

 CLIENTS